 The most surprising was the gap between my own expectations to the test and the preconceptions I have about myself, and the result.
 It showed that I have a few more miles to go and things to learn and think about.

 How does this make you feel?

 Challenged!
-To me, this is an important subject, not just regarding skin tone but also gender bias and other categories we humans like to use to differentiate us from each other.
+To me, this is an important subject, not just regarding skin tone but also gender bias and other categories that we humans like to use to differentiate us from each other.
 Skin tone and gender might just be the most obvious.
 I strongly believe in equality, so to find out I might not always act accordingly was an unpleasant surprise.